 Biodegradable cat litter is another good option that has a small environmental impact.

 Materials to avoid include:

 Avoid rock salt!
 (NaCl or sodium chloride) which kills plants and trees as well as aquatic plants and animals!

 Avoid sand!
 It doesn’t help pedestrians and washes into storm drains and into our waterways!
 It is very expensive to clean the storm drains in the spring!

 Starting August 2014, Medford began a city wide project to label all of the storm drains with medallions that say “No Dumping, Drains to River.”
 Storm drain labeling has been found to be on the most effective ways to increase awareness about storm water runoff.
 Here is an article about storm drain labeling in Medford.

-On Winthrop Street, the city installed new bigger storm water pipes that will be able to manage an increase in storm water flow.
-The pipes reduce the amount of flooding in the city because more water can flow into the pipes.
+In 2014, the city installed additional, larger stormwater pipes on Winthrop Street to manage an increase in stormwater flow.
+The pipes reduce the amount of flooding in the city because more water can flow through the pipes at a given time.
 Here’s an article with more details about the Winthrop Street construction.

-The Craddock Bridge project is being done by the Massachusetts Department of Transportation (MassDOT).
-The new bridge will increase the water flow through the Mystic River which will help reduce flooding in Medford and surrounding area.
+The Cradock Bridge project was completed by the Massachusetts Department of Transportation (MassDOT) in 2018.
+Obstructions from the old lock system under the bridge were removed to increase the amount of water that can flow through the Mystic River.
+Eliminating these blockages helped reduce flooding in Medford and Winchester.